Skip to contents

 • zeval: The vector of the evaluation points z.

 • gteval: The vector or matrix of the evaluation points g and t.
-If it is a vector, the first and second elements indicate g and t, respectively If it is a matrix, the first and second columns indicate g’s and t’s, respectively.
-Default is NULL, and gteval is automatically constructed.
+If it is a vector, the first and second elements indicate g and t, respectively.
+If it is a matrix, the first and second columns indicate g’s and t’s, respectively.
+Default is NULL and gteval is constructed automatically.

 • control_group: Which units to use the control group.
 Options are “nevertreated” and “notyettreated”.
-Default is “nevertreated”.
+Default is “notyettreated”.

 • anticipation: The number of time periods before participating in the treatment where units can anticipate participating in the treatment and therefore it can affect their untreated potential outcomes.
 Default is 0.